No-code training: from design to maintenance

 https://www.edx.org/

-edX is an online learning platform that offers university-level online courses.
+edX is an online learning platform that offers university-quality online courses.
 It is an excellent option for people who want to learn new skills or change careers.
 Here are some examples of no-code courses available on edX:

 • Introduction to no-code tools

-• Create an e-commerce website with Webflow
+• Creating an E-commerce Website with Webflow

-• Develop a database with Airtable
+• Developing a database with Airtable

 8. Bubble